lasersonlab/robots/psot/README.md

 4.  (*optional*) `conc_plate_2_ug_ml` -- the concentration of antibody in the second plate (µg/mL) from which the transfer will occur

-Rows for all 96 wells must be represented in the sheet, even if they are unused (leave them blank).

 Two plates at different concentrations increase the chance that the sample will have a transfer volume compatible with the pipettes on the robot.